pycharmaz/Username-Generator/README.md

 # Username-Generator
 Generating Usernames

-Change information in script to yours
+Change information in the script to yours

 name = "Eddie"  # your name here surname = "Johnson"  # put your surname